-Recently, I shared how to occupy my kids with DIY road trip ideas at TravelingMom.com.
+One way I occupy my kids on a road trip is with DIY road trip ideas at TravelingMom.com.
 One project I shared was easy DIY vacation postcards.

 These postcards were easy for me to create and super easy for you.
 Just print the free DIY Vacation Postcards before your next trip, pack some crayons, Prismacolor Colored Pencils or Sharpies and ask your kids to illustrate your trip.

 Encourage your child to write a few sentences on the back of their postcard about the destination and mail them home so they have mail waiting when the trip ends.
 Or they can mail their handmade postcards to family or friends.
 Just make sure to keep a few so when your kids are older, you can reflect back on that time and smile.

 Is this an activity your child would enjoy?
 How would you use these easy DIY vacation postcards?